Home>

 Seasons are opposite of those in the Northern Hemisphere.
 Summer in New Zealand is from December to February, and winter is from June to August.
 Averages temperatures during the summer are 20-25℃ (68-77℉) and are 12-16℃ (53-61℉) during the winter.

-How GrowPro Experience Can Help You
+How GrowPro Can Help You

 Now that you’re well-informed about living in New Zealand, it’s time to plan your trip!
 Our GrowPro Experience team specializes in planning and preparing individuals for life abroad.
 Whether for a temporary or extended stay, we have dozens of resources to help you get started.